7.82

 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.

-One more thing: the line "I put my palm above the seat" gives Vince something concrete to sing into, which helps the vocal angle feel earned instead of generic.
+One more thing: the line "They asked "Why should we let you live?"" gives Vince something concrete to sing into, which helps the vocal angle feel earned instead of generic.